 For enterprise organizations with huge data warehouses, Teradata database fits the bill.

+This self-described Very Large Database System (VLDB) was the first database focused on handling terabytes of data.
 It features intelligent optimization which responds rapidly to requests.

 Based on the open-source PostgreSQL database, EnterpriseDB (EDB) adds performance and security features suited for enterprise-level workloads.

 Since its release in 2011 Bootstrap has become the most widely-used open source framework in the world.
 It’s a popular tool for HTML, CSS and JS development.

 Bootstrap scales easily on websites and apps off a single code base across desktops and mobile devices.
 Its documentation is incredibly thorough, though the variety of styles included makes the file size a little large.